 Over the years I’ve honed my packing to a fine art.
 A lot of my globetrotting clients ask for my advice on what to pack and even though each client is given a detailed packing list, I thought I would share a suggested list with you all.
 Obviously it depends on the country and the climate you’ll be riding in, but this list is a great starting point.

-- Firstly, pack in a soft, canvas bag – see my previous post about chopper bags – hard suitcases with wheels are great when you’re travelling to Tokyo or LA but are hopeless when you’re on safari.
+- Firstly, pack in a soft, canvas bag like our very own GT Safari Bag – see my previous post about chopper bags – hard suitcases with wheels are great when you’re travelling to Tokyo or LA but are hopeless when you’re on safari.
 And with most rides your transfers are either via small plane or minibus, so the more malleable the bag the better.
 Leave your suitcase with wheels in the cupboard for city breaks.
 You can get soft bags with wheels if you’re a solo traveller and don’t have the muscles to lift your bag – here is our recommendation.

 - Travel packing cubes – these ingenious little cubes ensure that everything is easy to find when you need it, not to mention easier to pack!
 They’re especially wonderful on rides where you’re moving to a different location each night and unpacking and repacking on a regular basis.
 Instead of your luggage exploding out of your bag, you can just unzip one or two little cubes.

 - Cotton scarf – love these!
 Perfect to ride with especially when it’s dusty, as they prevent dirt moustaches!
 Don’t laugh, I’ve seen plenty in my time.
 When worn with a singlet or a long sleeved shirt, they protect your face from dust clouds if you happen to get stuck behind the group at the canter.
 They also come in handy at night when the temperature drops.
 Or at lunch time when it’s tabasco-hot, you can dip your scarf into a river and cool yourself down.